 Take off the diapers

 Moist diapers and hot weather is a really bad combination for your baby’s skin.
-Therefore, let your baby spend time without his diapers as often as possible.
-This way you will prevent diaper rash or prickly heat from developing.
+Therefore, let your baby spend time without diapers as often as possible.
+This way, you will prevent diaper rash or prickly heat from developing.
 Let your baby lie on a towel in the grass (in the shadow).